clemensv/avrotize/csharpcodegen.md

 ### ISpecificRecord Interface Implementation

-If the `avro_annotation` option is used, the generated code includes implementations of the `Get` and `Put` methods from the Avro framework's `ISpecificRecord` interface.
+If the `--avro-annotation` option is used, the generated code includes implementations of the `Get` and `Put` methods from the Avro framework's `ISpecificRecord` interface.
 The methods provide access to the fields of the record and allow the record to be serialized and deserialized by the Avro